bbauska/W3Cx-3of5/README.md

 -   With other types of microdata, for events, for example, the browser may pop up a calendar application, etc.

-**Note**: For advanced users, Microdata is very similar to [microformats](http://microformats.org/), which use HTML classes, or to [RDFa](https://www.w3.org/TR/xhtml-rdfa-primer/), which doesn't validate in HTML4 or HTML5.
+<b>Note</b>: For advanced users, Microdata is very similar to [microformats](http://microformats.org/), which use HTML classes, or to [RDFa](https://www.w3.org/TR/xhtml-rdfa-primer/), which doesn't validate in HTML4 or HTML5.
 Because RDFa was considered to be too hard for authors to write, microdata is HTML5\'s answer to help embed semantics into html documents.

 ### External resources